0

 Existing bridge was built in 1965 on a new site at the very tip of an island.
 This bridge looks like an arch bridge, but actually consists of two cantilevered consoles, extending 9.3 meters from the pillars, and a keystone center piece 14.0 meters long.
 Total length 49.8 meters, width 22.0 meters (including 15.0 meters automobile road).

-Text imported from Wikipedia article "Schluzovoy Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Schluzovoy Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants